 Rachael Le Mesurier

-Rachael was a Regional Director with Family Planning New Zealand from 2000 to 2003 and held the position of Executive Director of the New Zealand AIDS Foundation from 2003-2010.
-Since then, she has consulted for a number of organisations, including UN Women, UNAIDS and the New Zealand Ministry of Foreign Affairs and Trade, on a range of issues including human rights, gender equality, HIV and AIDS, and sexual and reproductive health across the Pacific and in New Zealand.
+Rachael is executive director of Oxfam New Zealand and a strong advocate for international development, human rights and gender equality.
+Before joining Oxfam in 2014, she was a Regional Director with Family Planning New Zealand and more recently Executive Director of the New Zealand AIDS Foundation.
+She has also consulted for a number of organisations, including UN Women, UNAIDS, IPPF and the New Zealand Ministry of Foreign Affairs and Trade, on a range of issues including human rights, gender equality, HIV and AIDS, and sexual and reproductive health across the Pacific and in New Zealand.